-It's important to remember that those little over indulgences, later nights out on the town and increased sun exposure can wreak havoc with your skin; causing breakouts, formation of wrinkles, dark circles under the eyes and a dull and lacklustre complexion.
+It's important to remember that those little over indulgences, later nights out with friends and increased sun exposure can wreak havoc with your skin; causing breakouts, formation of wrinkles, dark circles under the eyes and a dull and lackluster complexion.

-I don’t want to sound like the Grinch, I love my champers and Christmas pudding like the rest of us, however I though it would be a nice idea to bring to your attention (a gentle reminder) that these seemingly harmless activities can cause multiple problems to our skin, health and wellbeing.
-In this post I will focus just on the skin but if you would like to learn more about the effects on the body/our waistlines just let me know.
+I don’t want to sound like the Grinch, I love my champers and Christmas pudding like the rest of us, however I though it would be a nice idea to bring to your attention (a gentle reminder) that these seemingly harmless activities can cause multiple problems to our skin, health and well being.

 So how do we combat this and still enjoy a glass of wine during party season?